 - Use scissors to cut them in half.

 - Drop in a pail of very soapy water.

 Tips & Info

-- How To Determine A Slug Problem: You’ll notice holes in leaves and silver or dark markings along the leaves (which is a trail of their mucus).
+- How To Determine An Infestation: You’ll notice holes in leaves and silver or dark markings along the leaves (which is a trail of their mucus).

-- Did You Know: Slugs are mollusks that belong to the same family as clams!
+- Did You Know: These little fellows are mollusks that belong to the same family as clams!

 - What Do They Eat?
-Some of the plants they enjoy feeding on: Mushrooms, celery, potatoes, flowers (pansies), leafy vegetables (like lettuce), green beans.
-It’s not only the top of plants that they enjoy feasting on, they’ll get down into the roots too.
+Some things they enjoy feeding on: Mushrooms, celery, potatoes, flowers (pansies), leafy vegetables (like lettuce), green beans.
+It’s not only the top greenery that they enjoy feasting on, they’ll get down into the roots too.